 Demographic situation

-Czechia has an area of 78 866 sq. km and a population of 10 850 620 (as of 31 March 2023).
-The country is characterized by a high number of usually small municipalities and a relatively even distribution of population.
-The capital (Prague) has 1 million 365.6 thousand inhabitants (as of 31 March 2023) and there are 5 other cities with a population of over 100 thousand.
+Czechia has an area of 78 866 sq. km and a population of 10 859 535 (as of 31 March 2024), the most since World War II.
+Since 2019, the population growth is only caused by movement from abroad.
+The country is characterized by a high number of usually small municipalities and a relatively even density of population.
+The capital city of Prague has 1 million 379.8 thousand inhabitants (as of 31 March 2024) and there are 5 other cities with a population of over 100 thousand.

 Demographic development

 After 1989, the demographic processes were brought into line with the West European pattern: life expectancy has increased, the birth rate has fallen, and the ages at marriage and the age of women at the birth of their first child have risen.
 In 1996 the total fertility rate (average number of children per woman) fell below 1.2, from a level of 1.89 in 1990.
 It was not until 2004 that fertility exceeded 1.2 children per woman and the number of children born rose to over 100 thousand.
-This increase in fertility and natality was primarily due to the fact that large 70's women cohorts reached reproductive age.
-In recent years, the total fertility rate was 1.7 children per woman, but by 2022 this figure had fallen to 1.62.
-In the same year, 101.3 thousand children were born in Czechia; the average age of mothers at the birth of their first child has been steadily increasing since the 1990s, reaching 28.8 years in 2022.
-The proportion of births outside marriage has also increased significantly since the 1990s (48 % in 2022 compared to around 10% of children in the early 1990s).
+This increase in fertility and natality was primarily due to the fact that large cohorts of women born in the 1970s reached reproductive age.
+In recent years, however, the total fertility rate has been significantly decreasing and by 2023 this figure fell to 1.45 children per woman.
+In the same year, 91.1 thousand children were born in Czechia; 10.2 thousand fewer than the preceding year.
+The average age of mothers at the birth of their first child has been steadily increasing since the 1990s, reaching 28.9 years in 2023.
+The proportion of births outside marriage has also increased significantly since the 1990s (47 % in 2023 compared to around 10% of children in the early 1990s).
 The life expectancy at birth has a long-term increasing trend, however, in 2020, for the first time in post-war history, it fell compared to the previous year due to the Covid-19 pandemic.
-In 2022, life expectancy was 76.1 years for men and 82 years for women.
+In 2023, life expectancy was 76.9 years for men and 82.8 years for women.

 Impact on education